Alicepinch/bakemyday/README.md

 ### Typography

-The fonts chosen for this website are [Lobster two](https://fonts.google.com/specimen/Lobster+Two?preview.text_type=custom) and [Open sans](https://fonts.google.com/specimen/Open+Sans?preview.text_type=custom) the reason for this choice was to try and match the logo font as closely as possible to keep a similiar design feel throughout the website.
+The fonts chosen for this website are Bebas Neue and  the reason for this choice was to try and match the logo font as closely as possible to keep a similiar design feel throughout the website.

 ### Colour Scheme